Daniel J. Frey

 Our great American experiment is about a nation of many living together through thick and thin.

-That our strength is we leave no one behind.
+Our strength is that we leave no one behind.

-The rich, the poor, the healthy, the sick, the old, the young and all the colors of humanity working together to make a better nation, a better world, a better life for each other.
+The rich, the poor, the healthy, the sick, the old, the young, and all the colors of humanity work together to make a better nation, a better world, and a better life for each other.

-So here we are at this time and this place in America.
+Here we are at this time and in this place in America.

 Words matter.

-Each of us has that responsibility to the nation and to each other.
+Each of us has a responsibility to the nation and to one another.

 We need to give each other hope.